Middlesex Sampling Plant: Contamination

 It was later discovered that radioactive waste had been disposed of a half mile away at the Middlesex Municipal Landfill.
 The site was used from 1955 to 1967 for the sampling and storage of thorium residues, and was decontaminated, certified, and released for unrestricted use in 1967.
 During the decontamination process, radioactive materials were carried away by wind and rain to the yards of nearby residents.

 The facility was used by the United States Marine Corps as a reserve training center from 1969 until 1979, when the U.S. Department of Energy (DOE) took over and cleaned up the residential properties.
 Excavated soil was stored at the site in a specially constructed pile, known as the Vicinity Properties (VP) pile.
 The United States Army Corps of Engineers (USACE) disposed of 33,000 cuyd of contaminated soil from the Middlesex Municipal Landfill pile in 1998 and 35,000 cuyd from the VP pile in 1999.

-As of 2007, the USACE is doing ground water testing and has proposed a remedial action plan with the United States Environmental Protection Agency and the New Jersey Department of Environmental Protection.
+As of 2007, the USACE continues to do ground water testing and has proposed a remedial action plan with the United States Environmental Protection Agency and the New Jersey Department of Environmental Protection.
 Closure of the site is pending, and long-term surveillance and maintenance requirements will be determined once final site conditions are known.

+Future use

+In April 2024, the site was officially transferred to the Borough to build its public works facility and a warehouse with an adjoining road.